inno-devops-labs/S25-core-course-labs/app_go/README.md

 ## Distroless Image Version

+- To build the image, use the following command:

 ```bash
 docker build -f distroless.Dockerfile -t saleemasekrea/distroless_go_app .
 ```

+- To pull the image from the Docker Hub, use the following command:

 ```bash
 docker pull saleemasekrea/distroless_go_app:latest
 ```

+- After building or pulling the image, the container can be run with the following command:

 ```bash
 docker run -p 8002:8002 saleemasekrea/distroless_go_app